openownership/register/README.markdown

   the necessary steps below
 - In a new screen window (ctrl+a c), start a rails console `bundle exec rails c`
 - In the rails console, create and start the exporter: `BodsExporter.new.call`
-- Once the exporter has completed, you can close the console and the screen window.
 - Detach screen with `ctrl+a ctrl+d`, reattach with `screen -r`

 #### Incremental export